relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 - Git branching basics.
 [Learn Git Branching](http://learngitbranching.js.org) is a great resource!

 - Python >= 2.7.8 && < 3.0.0.
-NOTE: You might be able to get the code
+NOTE: Ansible works with Python 3.0+ and you
-  samples in this article to work on Python 3.x but I haven't tried it yet.
+  might be able to get the code samples in this article to work on it but I haven't tried it yet.

 - Pip